 - Surface-ocean pH has declined from 8.2 to below 8.1 over the industrial era due to the growth of atmospheric CO2 concentrations.
-This decline corresponds to an increase in oceanic acidity of about 30%.
+This decline corresponds to an increase in oceanic acidity of 26%.

 - Observed reductions in surface-water pH are nearly identical across the global ocean and throughout Europe’s seas.